-Unlike most conifers, their deciduous habit means they do not cast too much shade in winter.
+Unlike most conifers, their deciduous habit means they do not cast too much shad Re: Fwd: 9/4 Penn State Health presentatione in winter.
 Since the trees drop their needles each fall and regrow them each spring, they are considered a symbol of eternal renewal.
 They typically reach a height of 118 ft., making them visible from great distances.